All Products

 CALL HG_CREATE_TABLE_LIKE ('gh_realtime_data_tmp', 'select * from gh_realtime_data');

--- (Optional) Use Serverless Computing for large-scale offline imports and ETL
+-- (Optional) Use Serverless Computing to perform large-scale offline data import and ETL jobs.

 SET hg_computing_resource = 'serverless';